 But an extra year of life increases WELLBYs by around 7.5 WELLBYs.
 So, the community should value a year of life equally to $750,000 of GDP. a longer life seems to trump money on this one.

 Finland comes in at number one for joyful living.
-Finland consistently seems to be a top country for finding happiness and is once again ranked number one (2018-2020 report also had Finland ranked as number one).
+Finland consistently seems to be a top country for finding happiness and is once again ranked number one (the 2018-2020 report also had Finland ranked as number one).

 Finland’s secret sauce seems to be a combination of a strong social safety net, a high-quality education system, and the only country in the developed world where fathers spend more time with school-aged children than mothers.

 The Finnish society has been built in such a way that people are supported but still feel like they have control over their lives.